Business Solutions

 Understanding Glove Standards: ASTM, EN, FDA, and ANSI

-Before buying for healthcare or invasive procedures, check the box for these specific indicators.
+In a rush?
+Before buying any gloves for healthcare, industrial, or invasive procedures, check the box for these 4 specific indicators:

 • Look for “Exam” or “Medical”: The box must explicitly state “Examination Gloves” or “Medical Grade.”

-• FDA Compliance: Look for the FDA 510(k) clearance number for medical use.
-This premarket notification proves the FDA has evaluated the gloves for safety and effectiveness.
+• FDA Compliance: Look for the FDA 510(k) clearance number for any medical use in the US.

 Quick Reference: Medical vs. Industrial Grade